12 Things I Wish I knew When I Started Writing Books

 12) You need a little luck

-Take-away: Don't write to market or get become immersed in industry trends - focus on the only element you can control which is writing the best book you can.
+Take-away: Don't write to market or become overly immersed in industry trends - focus on the only element you can control which is writing the best book you can.